boun-tabi/SQuAD-TR/README.md

 ### Data Instances

 Our data instances follow that of the original SQuAD2.0 dataset.
-Shared below is an example instance from the default train dataset.
+Shared below is an example instance from the default train dataset🍫

 ```
 {